Quantum-0/Quantum-0/README.md

 I'm 28 y.o. developer.

 * From summer 2022 was working at [Nota.Media](https://nota.media/) on project [Пушкинская Карта](https://www.culture.ru/pushkinskaya-karta) as backend-developer.
 After summer 2023 our team was joined to [VK Team](vk.team) continuing developing the same project.
+Since October 2024 working on the neighboring project - [DIS VK](https://dis.vk.com/)

 * Previously was a backend-developer of service [DataLens](https://datalens.yandex.ru/) at [Yandex](https://yandex.ru/).